thomero/Bustabit-Script-Predictor-Strategy-Fortuna-Bot/README.md

 <br>
 ### Disclaimer:
 Our Bustabit Automation Script is designed for entertainment purposes only.
 Gambling involves risk, and we encourage responsible gambling practices.
 Past performance is not indicative of future results.
 Please gamble responsibly.

+## What is Bustabit?
+Bustabit.com is an online gambling platform that gained popularity for its unique and engaging Bitcoin-based game.
+The core concept of the game revolves around a graph that starts at a multiplier of 1x.
+As players place their bets, the multiplier begins to increase gradually.
+The goal for participants is to cash out their bet before the graph "busts" or crashes.

+When a player enters the game, they choose an amount to wager with Bitcoin.
+They then have the option to manually cash out their bet at any time, or they can set an automatic cash out at a desired multiplier.
+The longer a player waits before cashing out, the higher the multiplier becomes, increasing their potential winnings.
+However, if the player fails to cash out before the graph crashes, they lose their bet entirely.

+The game's outcome depends on a provably fair system, which ensures fairness and transparency.
+This means that players can verify the integrity of the game's results, ensuring that neither the website nor other players can manipulate the outcome.

+Bustabit.com often incorporated social elements into its platform.
+Players had the opportunity to chat with each other, creating a sense of community within the gambling experience.
+They could also view and compare the bets placed by other participants on the graph.

+It's worth noting that online gambling can carry risks, including the potential for financial loss.
+As with any form of gambling, it's important to approach it responsibly and be aware of the potential consequences.